Ellen DeGeneres Dances Off Into Oblivion With Series Finale and a Complicated Legacy

 If anything, the greatest service Thursday’s episode provided was that it was a powerful reminder of how complicated those conversations are.

-“Twenty years ago when we were trying to sell this show, no one thought this would work,” she said during her opening monologue.
+“Twenty years ago when we were trying to sell this show, no one thought this would work,” she said during her opening monologue on Thursday.
 “Not because it was a different kind of show, but because I was different.
 Very few stations wanted to buy the show, and here we are 20 years later celebrating this amazing journey together.”

 Her sitcom had been canceled after she made the decision to come out, both in real life and as her character on her series.